Paul-Nixon/Match-The-Number-Cards/README.md

 # **Description**
 This project was built implementing HTML5, CSS3, & JavaScript.

 My main goals while building this project was to create an animated mobile header menu & employ the grid display for the cards.
-Although I did succeed, the website on mobile is definitely flawed.
-Part of that is due to me not focusing on mobile design as much as I should've but at least I gained some experience with Grid & animations.
+Although I did succeed, the website on mobile is definitely flawed from a visual perspective.
+Part of that is due to me not focusing on mobile design as much as I should've, but at least I gained some experience with Grid & animations.
 As always, I hope everyone enjoys the game I created ;).<br></br>

 # **Screenshots**
 ## **Desktop**